Action: Inform local communities about the negative impacts of bat hunting to reduce killing of bats

 Key messagesRead our guidance on Key messages before continuing

-- We found no studies that evaluated the effects of informing local communities about the negative impacts of bat hunting to reduce killing of bats.
+- One study evaluated the effects of informing local communities about the negative impacts of bat hunting to reduce killing of bats on bat populations.
+The study was in Ghana.

 Entwistle A. (2001) Community-based protection successful for the Pemba flying fox.
 Oryx, 35, 355–356.